rcmaehl/NotCPUCores/README.md

 Visit the [FAQ Page](https://github.com/rcmaehl/NotCPUCores/blob/master/FAQ.md)

 This program is free and open source.
 Feel free to download and modify.
-Please do not put up for sale.